nefarious-kitsune/aow-event-proposal/noob.md

 enemy's back.
 Position them so they can trigger enemy's back-row Goblikazes.

 **Ballista**: powerful range units that deal piercing AoE damage.
-They have limited ranges, so put them in row 2-3 if possible.
+They have limited shooting ranges, so put them in row 2-3 if possible.

 **Ice Mages**: powerful long-range units that deal AoE damage.